 “Students in many disciplines are often expected to do unpaid labor,” says Daniel Barton, a Wildlife professor and department chair.
 “For our discipline and the sciences in general, finding ways to create paid opportunities to make the field more equitable is a moral imperative.
 This amazing gift will keep our internship program going in perpetuity and give students the same experiences that Braden had.”

 According to Marguerite, those experiences left a lasting impression on Braden, who found a sense of belonging and cherished the support and camaraderie of the department.

 “He had a lot of great things to say about the Wildlife department—how professors cultivated the careers of students and its close-knit community,” says Marguerite.
 “HSU was a natural fit for Braden not only academically but also personally.
 He loved being out in nature and backpacking and was around like-minded people.”

 Marguerite’s gift is part of a philanthropic journey that began soon after her brother died of lymphoma 14 years ago.
 Their family had pooled their money together to create the Braden C. Hogan Memorial Scholarship for Wildlife majors.
 It was a generous gift, though one she says was driven primarily by grief.

 “The day I committed to creating the endowment I began the process of healing from the pain of losing Braden,” she says.
-“I also realized that a lot is possible and that by starting a new fund I could make a broader impact, especially for historically underrepresented students.”
+“I also realized that a lot is possible and that by starting a new fund I could make a broader impact.”